cheriexyu/CMEECourseWork/week1/README.md

     - ConcatenateTwoFiles.sh: Bash script to merge two files to a new output
     - tiff2png.sh: Bash script to convert .tiff to .png with imagemagick
     - csvtospace.sh: Bash script to take .CSV and convert to space separated value files in a new output
+    - variables.sh: Show how to use variables in shell scripts
+    - MyExampleScript.sh: Introduces how to use the $USER (same as $USERNAME) environmental variable
     - CompileLaTeX.sh: Bash script to compile a LaTeX .pdf document
+    - FirstExample.tex: An example LaTex docuemnts
+    - FirstBiblio.bib: Biblbiography for the LaTex file FirstExample.tex

 Author: Cherie Yu

 Contact: cyy21@ic.ac.uk